 The best way to start the year off on a good note is by investing in a quality teacher planner.
 This year, I will be using the new Modern Teaching Aids’ (MTA) Teacher Planner.
 As someone who loves being organised, this Teacher Planner has me sorted and has considered so many aspects of teaching life.
 There are many different features that I love, including

-- A beautiful front cover that has space for your name
+- A beautiful hardback cover

-- Two plastic storage pockets for notes and loose papers
+- Two sealable storage pockets

 - Lots of different sections for everything like recording passwords, professional development log, assessment trackers, notes and expenses so everything important can be kept inside the one planner